New York City Center: Theatre

 New York City Center launched its first Encores!
 Great American Musicals in Concert productions in 1994.
 In its early years, Encores! presented musicals such as Du Barry Was a Lady and Pal Joey.
 The program earned numerous theatrical awards, including from the New York Drama Critics' Circle and the Outer Critics Circle; In 2000, the American Theatre Wing presented a Tony Honors for Excellence in Theatre award to City Center for the Encores! series.
 The New York Times described Encores! in 2001 as a "major guardian of America's musical-theater heritage".
 Under the tenure of Jack Viertel, who directed the series from 2001 to 2019, several Encores! productions transferred to Broadway during the 2000s and 2010s, including After Midnight, The Apple Tree, Finian's Rainbow, and Gypsy.
-As of 2019, the series is directed by Lear deBessonet.
+As of 2025, the series is directed by Jenny Gersten.

 Encores!
 Off-Center, dedicated to hosting rarely-heard off-Broadway musicals, premiered in mid-2013.
 Composer Jeanine Tesori served as the series's first artistic director, while Anne Kauffman has directed the series since 2019.
 City Center and Jazz at Lincoln Center launched a partnership during the 2011–2012 season, starting with the show Cotton Club Parade.
 These shows are presented separately from the Encores! series.